Sometimes we come across some very special kids, kids who need a very special kind of carer.

 - Children who are PEG fed (fed via a tube directly into stomach)

 With needs like this, carers would undertake specific training to help them care for the child and are provided with extensive support services.

-The Royal Children’s Hospital (RCH) provide training on tracheostomy care along with training to ensure carers can change and clean a stoma and colostomy bag and learn how to use a PEG feeding tube.
+Your local hospital will provide training on tracheostomy care along with training to ensure carers can change and clean a stoma and colostomy bag and learn how to use a PEG feeding tube.